Murder of Patricia Alatorre

-Patricia Jocelyn Alatorre (May 14, 2007 – July 2, 2020) was a teenager from Bakersfield, California who was raped and murdered after disappearing on July 1, 2020.
-Alatorre and her alleged killer had linked up through social media and shared explicit photos of themselves, with the suspect convincing Alatorre to meet up on two occasions.
+Patricia Jocelyn Alatorre (May 14, 2007 – July 2, 2020) was a teenager from Bakersfield, California, who was raped and murdered after disappearing on July 1, 2020.
+Alatorre and her killer met through social media and shared explicit photos of themselves, with the suspect convincing Alatorre to meet up on two occasions.
 On the second meeting, Alatorre was raped and strangled to death, with the killer having sex with the body before burning it.
 Armando Cruz was arrested after police found a white pick up truck similar to the one used during the kidnapping.
 Alatorre's rape and death has been described by the Bakersfield Police Department as one of the worst missing children cases they have ever had.

 After the murder, residents near the area held a vigil and memorial for Alatorre, raising money for her family and campaigning for her killer's indictment.
 A mural was unveiled in downtown Bakersfield on October 12, 2020.
 Cruz pleaded guilty to kidnapping, raping, and murdering Alatorre.
 On November 1, 2022, he was sentenced to life in prison without the possibility of parole.

 Background and murder

-Over the course of the week before her death, Alatorre and Inglewood native Armando Cruz allegedly communicated with each other through social media, sharing explicit photos of themselves with each other.
-Alatorre and Cruz then allegedly met up with one another, where Cruz convinced Alatorre to perform oral sex.
+Over the course of the week before her death, Alatorre and Inglewood native Armando Cruz communicated with each other through social media, sharing explicit photos of themselves with each other.
+Alatorre and Cruz then met up with one another, where Cruz convinced Alatorre to perform oral sex.

-Alatorre disappeared from her home on July 1, 2020 at around 11:00 p.m., entering a white pick up truck near Wible Road and Hosking Avenue which was captured on camera.
-Cruz allegedly drove her around the area with Alatorre screaming and saying that she didn't want to go with him as he forced himself onto her, sexually assaulting her while strangling her until her death.
-He then allegedly had sex with the body before burning the body in the car.
+Alatorre disappeared from her home on July 1, 2020, around 11:00 p.m., entering a white pickup truck near Wible Road and Hosking Avenue which was captured on camera.
+Cruz drove her around the area with Alatorre screaming and saying that she didn't want to go with him as he forced himself onto her, sexually assaulting her while strangling her until her death.
+He then had sex with the body before burning it in an industrial area in Inglewood.

 Investigation

-The Bakersfield Police Department initially believed that Alatorre had run away from home, but released more information about her disappearance, including an image of a white pick-up truck near where Alatorre was last seen on July 4.
+The Bakersfield Police Department initially believed that Alatorre had run away from home, but released more information about her disappearance, including an image of a white pickup truck near where Alatorre was last seen on July 4.
 The investigation turned into a homicide investigation, and on July 6, the police tracked down the pick-up truck, naming 24-year-old Armando Cruz as a person of interest.
 Cruz was then arrested after police located a vehicle that matched the white pickup truck seen on the surveillance video.